Moisés Caicedo could be on the brink of record-breaking $141 million transfer – but to which club? – KION546

 In one of the most topsy-turvy transfer sagas of recent history, Caicedo is being pursued by Liverpool and reportedly by Chelsea with nobody seemingly knowing which the 21-year-old will play for.

-Liverpool has made a £111 million ($141 million) bid for the midfielder, but whether the Ecuadorian international signs for the 2019 Premier League champion remains to be seen.
+Liverpool has made a £111 million ($141 million) bid for the midfielder, but whether the Ecuadorian international but whether the Ecuadorian international signs for the 2019/2020 Premier League champion remains to be seen.

 Caicedo has also been strongly linked with a move to Chelsea during the summer transfer window and his agent didn’t respond to CNN’s request for comment as to where the midfielder was heading.